 A critical part of unleashing your own leadership potential is the ability to unleash the leadership potential in others.
 A leader demonstrates attributes and behaviors that capture the hearts and minds of people and inspire them to follow and to lead.
 Leading others enables us to activate our leadership capacity.
-Leading others is a way to demonstrate our shared values, experiences , and why we do what we do.
+Leading others is a way to demonstrate our shared values, experiences, and why we do what we do.

 Understanding that no one gets here alone, it is important that you develop and work with others in order to reproduce leadership.

 Leaders help others to grow as they inspire and equip them to lead in their everyday lives.
-Leaders foster the need for respectful and collegial relationships within and outside of the NEA and mentor current and aspiring leaders so that they, in turn, can go on to be leaders.
+Leaders foster the need for respectful and collegial relationships within and outside of the NEA and mentor current and aspiring leaders as they embark and continue on their leadership journey.